bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Mean_Sea_Level,_2070-2100.md

 ***

 **Visualisation and Navigation**
-The mean sea level is presented for the future period 2070-2100 based on CMIP5 scenario RCP4.5 with medium greenhouse gas emissions.
+The projected change in mean sea level is presented for the future period 2070-2100 based on CMIP5 scenario RCP4.5 with medium greenhouse gas emissions.

-Further statistics for mean sea level are also available via the "Explore in Detail" button .
+Regional statistics for the projected change in mean sea level are also available via the "Explore in Detail" button .

 <br />